-3.1 AP mode

-In this mode, the AP connects to the internet in a wired manner, and converts wired network into wireless network.
-AP works in this mode by default.
+AP supports only the AP mode.
+In this mode, AP connects to the internet using Ethernet cables and transforms wired signals to wireless signals for wireless coverage.
 See the following topology.

-3.1.2 Quick setup
+3.2 Quick setup

-Before configuration, ensure that the upstream router has been connected to the internet.
+Before configuration, ensure that the upstream router has connected to the internet.

-- Step 1 Choose Quick Setup. - Step 2 Choose the Radio Band you wish to configure, for example, 2.4 GHz.

-- Step 3 Set a wireless network name (primary SSID) in the SSID box. - Step 4 Select a Security Mode and configure the incurred parameters. - Step 5 Click Save.
+- Step 1 Choose Quick Setup. - Step 2 Choose the Radio Band you wish to configure, for example, 2.4 GHz. - Step 3 Set a wireless network name (primary SSID) in the SSID box. - Step 4 Select a Security Mode and configure the incurred parameters. - Step 5 Click Save.